A small forecourt on the A31 as it passes through Ringwood.

 Short stay customer parking was available for cars.
 No HGV parking was available.

 The A31 around Ringwood became a dual carriageway in 1969.
 Around this time, a new petrol station was built next to the old carriageway, next door to The Fish Inn.

 The filling station was formerly branded Texaco.
 In 2007, the sales shop was expanded and rebuilt, gaining Somerfield branding in the process.
 In 2010, following the purchase of Somerfield by The Co-operative Group, the store was re-branded to Co-op Food.

 In late 2016, the filling station was acquired by Rontec who re-branded the site to Esso, and the shop to SPAR, with a Subway concession also being added.
-The shop then changed again in 2019 with the store rebranding as a Morrisons Daily store.
-The Subway store was also replaced by a hot food counter.
+The shop then changed again in late 2019 with the store rebranding to Rontec's own brand Shop'N Drive which offered a range of products from Morrisons Select.
+The store then became a full Morrisons Daily store in summer 2020, with the Subway store being replaced by a hot food counter.

 The old alignment of the A31 was closed in January 2022 for widening works.
-The forecourt was forced to close as it was no longer accessible, and the shop and fuel pumps have since been boarded up.
-It will reopen at the end of the roadworks, and may include more formal signage.
+The forecourt was forced to close as it was no longer accessible, with the shop and fuel pumps being boarded up.
+The site reopened in December 2022 and now has full, formal signage.

 The petrol station's claim to fame is that the bollards around the exit were the scene of a crash in a 2006 episode of Top Gear.
 The presenters had stopped there to tend to the dog and purchase from the shop.

 |Kilmington Cross (A35, 62 miles)|

 Spur End (A3060 eastbound, 8 miles)